 Terms and Conditions

-- By using Our Websites you consent to these Terms and Conditions, our Notice of Copyright and Disclaimer.
+- By using our website you consent to these Terms and Conditions, our Notice of Copyright and Disclaimer.
 You also consent to the collection and use of your personal information as set out under data protection and privacy.

 - If you wish to create a link between this website and another website you must obtain our prior written permission which we may withhold without giving reasons or make subject to any conditions that we require.
-For permission please contact our Senior Partner, Mr John Chapman.
+For permission please contact our Managing Partner.
+Alisa Willows

 - Our omission to exercise any right under these Terms and Conditions of Use or the Notice of Copyright shall not constitute a waiver of any such right unless express permission has been obtained from us in writing.